JeffreyBull76/CI_project5/README.md

 The navigation UI is significantly changed mechanically from the walkthrough, and changed in appearance as well.
 I now have the title central the search bar off to the far right of the screen and all nav buttons on the left.
 The shopping bag remains hidden until items are added.

 * ETHOS:
+  * All pages are fully responsive in line with modern best practices.
   * I left the structure deliberately unclutttered as this is a small scale business.
   * It should be intuitve to find what you need and not require lots of clicking